HenriBDev/HenriBDev/README.md

 ## Greetings!
 I'm Henrique. :wave:

 I really admire the logic behind the structure and implementation of systems and applications, the insides of the computer and how everything works together.
-Looking forward for the day that I'll have enough knowledge to fully control the computer and program it as my own.
+Looking forward for the day that I'll have enough knowledge to fully control the computer and program it as I want.

 ---